 We encourage all TBI victims and/or their families to reach out for a free case evaluation.
 Filing a lawsuit will not undo a TBI, but it can help you and your loved ones cope with the long-term effects of a serious diagnosis and provide a sense of justice after a preventable incident.

-For more information about what makes our dedication and case approach different, contact our Baltimore Brain Injury Lawyer team at Rice, Murtha & Psoras in Baltimore or Lutherville, MD today!
-(410) 694-7291
+For more information about what makes our dedication and case approach different, contact our Baltimore personal injury lawyers at Rice, Murtha & Psoras in Baltimore or Lutherville, MD today at (410) 694-7291.